ACCEPTABLE USE POLICY

 Among the uses that are considered unacceptable and which constitute a violation of this Policy are the following:

-5. any other uses that are deemed inappropriate by administration may lead to disciplinary actions
+Any other uses that are deemed inappropriate by the administration may lead to disciplinary actions

-2. Avoid language and uses which may be offensive to other users.
+Avoid language and use which may be offensive to other users.
 Don’t use access to make, distribute, or redistribute jokes, stories, or other material which is based upon slurs or stereotypes relating to race, gender, ethnicity, nationality, religion, or sexual orientation.

-4. Be considerate when sending attachments with e-mail (where this is permitted).
-Be sure that the file is not too large to be accommodated by the recipient’s system and is in a format which the recipient can open.
+Be considerate when sending attachments with e-mail (where this is permitted).
+Be sure that the file is not too large to be accommodated by the recipient’s system and is in a format that the recipient can open.

 IV.
 INTERNET SAFETY